tcardoso2/vermon/README.md

 # t-motion-detector
 A NodeJS Motion detector, initially aimed for Raspberry Pi.
-The Motion Detectors detect changes in the environment and the Notifiers receive the Motion Detectors's event changes.
+The Motion Detectors detect changes in the Environment and the Notifiers receive the Motion Detectors's event changes.
 Author: Tiago Cardoso
 ***
 Code snippet: